david-r-cushman/Dev-Portfolio/README.md

 My portfolio reflects not just technical skill, but also my philosophy of **clarity, stewardship, and strategic storytelling** — ensuring every artifact demonstrates both technical depth and professional impact.

+📎 Connect with me on [LinkedIn](https://www.linkedin.com/in/davidrcushman) for career history and professional context.

 ## 🚀 How to Explore

 - Navigate into each skill category folder.